psu-libraries/etda_workflow/README.md

 * To drop the database, run `rails db:drop`

-* After creating the database, run `yarn` to download packages needed for assets In development `webpack-dev-server` can be run to watch live updating of the assets files Running `RAILS_ENV=production bin/webpack` will build the manifest for production,`RAILS_ENV=development bin/webpack`, and `RAILS_ENV=test bin/webpack` for development and test manifests.
-Production manifest is built in public/assets, development manifest in public/packs and test manifest in public/packs-test.
+* After creating the database, run `yarn` to download packages needed for assets In development `webpack-dev-server` can be run to watch live updating of the assets files.
+  Running `RAILS_ENV=production bin/webpack` will build the manifest for production,`RAILS_ENV=development bin/webpack`, and `RAILS_ENV=test bin/webpack` for development and test manifests.
+Production manifest is saved in public/assets, development manifest in public/packs and test manifest in public/packs-test.
 Configuration file is config/webpacker.yml

   The configuration file `webpack.config.js` contains loaders and plugins for compiling css, jquery, bootstrap, etc.  It also defines where the application source files are located (app/assets/javascript/).
 ETD has three sets of assets:  author, admin, and base.
 Author assets are used in the author layout, Admin assets in admin, and base is used throughout the application.